hungdv136/rx.flux/README.md

 # OOP - Flux
-A combine Rx - Flux framework for those who want to use Flux for building your application with Object Oriented Programming.
+A combine Rx - Flux framework for those who want to use Flux for building an application with Object Oriented Programming.

 Example: https://github.com/hungdv136/rx.flux-counter-example